 Although all dog lovers (and, no doubt, their four-legged family members) know that every day should be National Spoil Your Dog Day, a pet holiday set aside to pamper your pup even more than the other 364 days of the year!

 To mark the occasion, we’ve fetched a few ideas for celebrating National Spoil Your Dog Day, based on your pooch’s personality!

 National Spoil Your Pet Day is celebrated every August 10.

 Pack a picnic for you and your pup!

-Dine on the patio of a restaurant that welcomes Rovers.
+Dine on the dog-friendly patio restaurant.

 Nothing says “I love you” quite like something made from the heart, so why not tap into your inner Wolfgang Puck or Julia Child and create tasty dogs treats for your tail-wagging chum!
 (Be sure to check out our dog treat recipes archives for inspiration!)

 For The Couch Potato with Paws